Climate Change Study Group

 Winners of 2013 BSA Climate Change Study Group Article Prize Announced!

 We are delighted to announce the winners of the 2013 BSA Climate Change Study Group Article Prize.
-The calibre of papers submitted for this year's prize was very high and the judging was extremely close so congratulations to all nominees.
+The calibre of papers submitted was very high and the judging was extremely close so congratulations to all nominees.
+An event to celebrate with 2013's winners and give out the prizes took place on 1 April 2014.
+Read the Event Report.
 The winner and runners-up are as follows: